shivayya03/Fake-News-Detection-/README.md

-Got it, Shivayya — let’s lock in a powerful README for your Fake News Detection project.
-Here's a refined version tailored to your strengths and goals:

 📰 Fake News Detection with Machine Learning
 Combatting misinformation using NLP and supervised learning — a real-world ML project built for impact and clarity.
 📌 Overview